 To enable logging of authorization successes, set the auditAuthorizationSuccess parameter to true.
-Audit events will then be triggered by every command, including CRUD ones.
+Audit events will then be triggered by every command that requires authorization, including CRUD ones.

+'''

+Warning

-A Warning Enabling the auditAuthorizationSuccess parameter heavily impacts the performance compared to logging only authorization failures.
+Enabling the auditAuthorizationSuccess parameter heavily impacts the performance compared to logging only authorization failures.

 You can enable it on a running server using the following command:

+'''